Oxypteros/Oxyplate/README.md

 [Demo Preview Site](https://oxyboil-hugo.vercel.app/)

 Whenever I create a new hugo project with `hugo new site SITE_NAME` and `hugo new theme THEME_NAME` I have to spend time to edit and add files just so the new site can render without errors.
 I prefer to spend this time more productively so I created the OxyBoil Hugo Edition.
-A barebone, set up for my needs, boilerplate for hugo new projects.
+A bare bone, set up for my needs, boilerplate for hugo new projects.

 Feel free to use it if you like.
-Just [download the zip](https://github.com/Oxypteros/OxyBoil-hugo/archive/refs/heads/main.zip) and extract in your new site folder then start developing your new project.
+[Download the zip](https://github.com/Oxypteros/OxyBoil-hugo/archive/refs/heads/main.zip) and extract in your new site folder or press the `Use this template` button to use as repo template.
 Nothing fancy.

 ## Changes from hugo new site

 `config.toml`

-* Change `baseURL`
 * Add `theme = 'OxyBoil-theme'`

 `archetypes/default.md`